 |Honours Bachelor's Program||An undergraduate Bachelor's program requiring a minimum of 20.0 credits.
 Pathways to completion constituted by a thesis, research essay or significant project may demand a higher academic standard than a course-based pathway.|

-1. Program Internship: an Option constituted by a structured sequence of at least 4.0 credits of courses at different year levels of an honours bachelors program taken in a work environment off-campus.
+1. Program Internship: an Option constituted by a structured sequence of at least 4.0 credits of courses of different levels in an honours bachelors program taken in a work environment off-campus.
 A program internship provides students with extensive professional work experience directly related to the subject matter of their program.

 2. Course Internship: an individual course within a degree program taken in a work environment either on- or off-campus that provides students with professional work experience directly related to the subject matter of their program.